-- Female-led businesses (32%) were more likely to have experienced an important threat to firm survival than male-led businesses (29%).
-These variations decreased in businesses with more than 20 employees (8% versus 5%).
-In addition, female leaders were impacted by issues compared with male leaders, namely cashflow, staff, illness and payment delays. - Ethnic-led businesses were more likely to have experienced a threat to the survival of their business, especially in small firms (6-9 employees); 19% of ethnic-led firms versus 14% of non-ethnic-led firms have experienced such a crisis.
-The opposite is observed in very small businesses (less than 6 employees): 24% of ethnic-led firms versus 30% of non-ethnic-led firms have experienced such a crisis.
-In larger firms employing more than 20 persons, ethnic- and non-ethnic-led businesses were equally likely to have experienced an existential threat (6%).
+- Female-led businesses (32 per cent) were more likely to have experienced an important threat to firm survival than male-led businesses (29 per cent).
+These variations decreased in businesses with more than 20 employees (8 per cent versus 5 per cent).
+In addition, female leaders were impacted by issues compared with male leaders, namely cashflow, staff, illness and payment delays. - Ethnic-led businesses were more likely to have experienced a threat to the survival of their business, especially in small firms (6-9 employees); 19 per cent of ethnic-led firms versus 14 per cent of non-ethnic-led firms have experienced such a crisis.
+The opposite is observed in very small businesses (less than 6 employees): 24 per cent of ethnicled firms versus 30 per cent of non-ethnic-led firms have experienced such a crisis.
+In larger firms employing more than 20 persons, ethnic- and non-ethnic-led businesses were equally likely to have experienced an existential threat (6 per cent).